miojamo/wp-paytoolbox/README.md

 1. Upload and activate the plugin
 2. Update BASE_URL and credentials constants in wppaytoolbox.php
-3. Create standard Wodpress page or post where you want to show list of categories
+3. Create standard Wodpress page or post where you want to show shop home (list of categories)
-4. Add shortcode [wpptb-categories] to the page and save the post.
+4. Add shortcode [wpptb-shop] to the page and save the post.
-5. Open the post and it should show you all categories and subcategories from you Paytoolbox shop
+5. Open the post and it should show you all categories and subcategories from your Paytoolbox shop

 ## Customize templates/layouts